 - a.
-The project will comply with Napa County Environmental Health requirements for its expanded, privately-maintained wastewater treatment ponds, consistent with Regional Water Quality Control Board standards. - b.
+The project will comply with Napa County Environmental Health requirements for its expanded, privately-maintained wastewater treatment system, consistent with Regional Water Quality Control Board standards. - b.
 The project will not require construction of any new water or wastewater treatment facilities that will result in a significant impact to the environment.
-The existing system was designed by a licensed engineer and reviewed and approved by the Division of Environmental Health.
-The current joint agreement for the wastewater treatment ponds can accommodate 16.07 million gallons per year for treatment, of which Markham Vineyards is permitted to contribute 2.4 million gallons per year.
-The increase in production will raise Markham Vineyards discharge into the ponds from 1.7 million gallons to 2.2 million gallons.
-No improvements to existing systems are proposed as part of this project, the existing wastewater treatment ponds were designed by a licensed engineer and reviewed and approved by the Napa County Environmental Health Division. - c.
+An expanded septic system will be constructed on site.
+The system will be designed by a licensed engineer and will be reviewed and approved by the Division of Environmental Health. - c.
 The project will not require or result in the construction of new storm water drainage facilities or expansion of existing facilities, which will cause a significant impact to the environment. - d.
 The project has sufficient water supplies to serve projected needs.
-The current use on the project site in 5.64 AF/YR.
-The projected water use for the project is 7.43 AF/YR.
-Napa County has established a threshold of 9.97 AF/YR for this parcel; therefore the estimated water demand of 7.43 AF/YR is below the threshold established for the parcel.
-Furthermore approximately 50% of total water use, the remaining 50% of the water is provided by the on-site well.
-The City has provided no indication that they will be limiting water delivery to the site and the ratio of City to groundwater use is expected to remain the same with this project.
-In the event that City water supply is limited or unavailable the project can rely on groundwater resources wholly, without adverse effects on groundwater levels.
+The current use on the project site in 4.25 AF/YR.
+The projected water use for the project is 5.13 AF/YR.
+Napa County has established a threshold of 6.5 AF/YR for this parcel; therefore the estimated water demand of 5.13 AF/YR is below the threshold established for the parcel.
 No further analysis is required. - e.
-Wastewater will be treated on-site and will not require a wastewater treatment provider. - f.
+Wastewater will be treated on-site and will not require a wastewater treatment provider.

+- f.
 The project will be served by a landfill with sufficient capacity to meet the projects demands.
 No significant impact will occur from the disposal of solid waste generated by the project. - g.
 The project will comply with federal, state, and local statutes and regulations related to solid waste.

 IXX.
-MΔ NDATORY FINDINGS OF SIGNIFICANCE Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less Than Significan t Impact No Impact 1777. a) Does the project have the potential to degrade the quality of the environment, substantially reduce the habitat of a fish or wildlife species, cause a fish or wildlife population to drop below self- sustaining levels, threaten to eliminate a plant or animal community, reduce the number or restrict the range of a rare or endangered plant or animal or eliminate important examples of the major periods of California history or prehistory? $\boxtimes$ b) Does the project have impacts that are individually limited, but cumulatively considerable? ("Cumulatively considerable" means that the incremental effects of a project are considerable when viewed in connection with the effects of past projects, the effects of other current projects, and the effects of probable future projects)? $\boxtimes$ c) Does the project have environmental effects that will cause substantial adverse effects on human beings, either directly or indirectly? $\boxtimes$
+MA NDATORY FINDINGS OF SIGNIFICANCE Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less Than Significan t Impact No Impact a) Does the project have the potential to degrade the quality of the environment, substantially reduce the habitat of a fish or wildlife species, cause a fish or wildlife population to drop below self- sustaining levels, threaten to eliminate a plant or animal community, reduce the number or restrict the range of a rare or endangered plant or animal or eliminate important examples of the major periods of California history or prehistory? \boxtimes b) Does the project have impacts that are individually limited, but cumulatively considerable? ("Cumulatively considerable" means that the incremental effects of a project are considerable when viewed in connection with the effects of past projects, the effects of other current projects, and the effects of probable future projects)?
+C) Does the project have environmental effects that will cause substantial adverse effects on human beings, either directly or indirectly? \boxtimes